 The following video is an excellent example, showing two methods for properly installing and retrieving a two-ring saver from the ground.
 The first method requires an unobstructed path between both ends of the throw line.
 The second method provides another technique which may work, if the first method fails.

-To better ensure the possibility of not losing or sacrificing a successful throw and when trying to isolate the throw-line over the intended target, adding another weight such as a partially filled plastic milk bottle, connected somewhere in the middle of the throw-line, enables the line-person from the ground, to raise and lower the line over either side of intended target-limb.
+To better ensure the possibility of not losing or sacrificing a successful throw and when trying to isolate the throw-line over the intended target, adding another weight such as a partially filled plastic jug, connected somewhere in the middle of the throw-line, enables the line-person from the ground, to raise and lower the line over either side of intended target-limb.
 This creates giant W’s, requires far more throw-line and a clear line-of-sight for the ground-person/s to determine which end of the throw-line to raise or lower.

-Originally, under these challenging circumstances a friction saving rope-sleeve, rather than a two-ring saver would have been a good idea, given the ease of installation.
 Unfortunately at the time this took place, I didn’t yet own a rope-sleeve, so my climbing-plan adapted to this unforeseen variable.
 I had to settle for a canopy-tie-in, or run the climbing line through the intended tree-buckle, then tie into a basal anchor system, with an optional ground-based rescue system.

 This experience revealed how effective the Dan House Rope Sleevesreally are when it comes to easy installation and retrieval, compared to most other types of friction savers.
-The two-ring savers have another serious flaw, which is how when a weighted rope goes through both rings pinched closely together, the rope passes into a very tight upside-down v-shape, causing added wear and friction to the climbing line.
+The two-ring savers have another drawback, which is how when a weighted rope goes through both rings pinched closely together, the rope passes into a very tight upside-down v-shape, causing added wear and friction to the climbing line.

-I now use two rope-sleeves when climbing, alternating one with the other, as I advance my climbing line and set up redirects.
+I now sometimes use two rope-sleeves when climbing, while alternating one with the other, as I advance my climbing line and set up redirects.
 Moreover, the rope-sleeve is far easier to maneuver up and down a line and there’s very little for it to get caught on.
 Using a simple slippery-knot (aka: safety knot or slip-knot) and a throw line, I can easily install and retrieve a rope-sleeve from either a ground base, or from within the canopy itself.

 A little trick I learned from Tim Kovar at Tree Climbing Planet, when retrieving a rope-sleeve and when it’s sliding quickly down the rope, jiggling the rope in a wave like manner significantly slows it down for better control.

-This high resolution, photo enhanced E-book offers an autobiographically written and photographically visual perspective into the Redwood climbing experience.
 On the outskirts of Kings Canyon National Park, east of Fresno, is an area known as Whitaker Forest.
 Owned and operated by U.C.
 Berkeley, on the western facing slopes of the Eastern Sierras, this is home to some of the largest and oldest Sequoia-Redwood trees on earth.
 An expedition from Cornell University took eight instructors and six students, myself included, to our cabin in Whitaker Forest for the week of May 26, 2015, to June 2, 2015.

 For me, this Redwood tree climbing adventure was a culmination of life and spirit.
 I knew all the preparation and physical training would transform me into a stronger, more vibrant and healthier person.
 I embarked on a journey that originated in my heart, acting on blind faith, without knowing exactly where, or how, this journey might end.
 What I soon discovered would forever change my life and my ongoing relationship with nature.